tatuylonen/wiktextract/README.md

 ### Running tests

 This package includes tests written using the `unittest` framework.
-The test dependencies can be installed with command `python -m pip install -e .[dev]`.
+The test dependencies can be installed with the command `python -m pip install -e .[dev]`.

 To run the tests, use the following command in the top-level directory: